 the University Center for Gifted Young Children.
 The school grew from a doctoral summer

-project organized by the school's founder, Dr. Norma Lu Hafenstein, who still serves
+project organized by the school's founder, Dr. Norma Lu Hafenstein.
+In 1984, Dr. Hafenstein

 developed a summer session for young gifted children at the University of Denver.

 The children were brought together for enriched, thematic activities designed to promote

 a supportive learning environment for gifted children.